Allegiance STEAM Academy Monthly Enrichment Updates

 Home Learning Resources

-Spring and Nature Exploration (Animated Mandarin Video for Kids)
+Family and Community Exploration (Animated Mandarin Video for Kids)

-This video helps students understand vocabulary related to spring flowers, weather, and animals through engaging visuals and sounds.
+This video helps students understand vocabulary related to family members, daily routines, and community helpers through engaging visuals and sounds.
 Don't forget—even a few minutes of exposure each day makes a meaningful difference!

 TK-8